greenlanternprime/emby-web-defaultskin/README.md

-# emby-web-defaultskin
+# emby-web-wildcardskin

-This default skin for Emby Theater.
+This Wildcard Skin for Emby Theater.
 To create your own skin, follow these steps:

 * Fork this repository.
 After forking, you'll probably want to rename it.
 * Update package.json (see below).